terraform-google-modules/terraform-example-foundation/4-projects/README.md

     1. Run `terraform init`.
     1. Run `terraform plan` and review output.
     1. Run `terraform apply`.
-    1. Run `terraform output cloudbuild_sa` to get the cloudbuild service account from the apply step.
+    1. Run `terraform output cloudbuild_sa` to get the cloud build service account from the apply step.
     1. If you would like the bucket to be replaced by cloud build at run time, change the bucket name back to `UPDATE_ME`
 1. Once you have done the instructions for the `business_unit_1`, you need to repeat same steps for `business_unit_2` folder.
 1. Rename `business_unit_1.auto.example.tfvars` to `business_unit_1.auto.tfvars` and update the file with the `app_infra_pipeline_cloudbuild_sa` which is the output of `cloudbuild_sa` from `business_unit_1/shared` steps.